-Call the Sector Services Contact Centre (0800 252 464) to find out whether the claim has been received and if so whether payment has been stopped due to an error with the claim or a processing problem.
+Call the Sector Operations Contact Centre (0800 855 066 – option 2) to find out whether the claim has been received and if so whether payment has been stopped due to an error with the claim or a processing problem.

-If the claim has not been received it will need to be resubmitted to Sector Services via the usual routes – if the claim is now over 6 months old it will need special approval from your DHB before Sector Services can process it.
+If the claim has not been received it will need to be resubmitted to Sector Operations via the usual routes – if the claim is now over 6 months old it will need special approval from your DHB before Sector Operations can process it.

 The claim has been received but it has not been fully paid and the variance report is showing error messages, what do these messages mean?

 Error 0513 – Invalid NZMC